 We lease certain manufacturing facilities, warehouse space, machinery and equipment, and vehicles.
 We often have options to renew lease terms for buildings and other assets.
 We evaluate renewal and termination options at the lease commencement date to determine if we are reasonably certain to exercise the option on the basis of economic factors.
 Leases with an initial term of 12 months or less (short-term leases) are not recorded on the Consolidated Balance Sheet.
 Lease expense for operating leases is recognized on a straight-line basis over the lease term, with variable lease payments recognized in the period those payments occur.
 Variable payments for leases primarily relate to future rates or amounts, miles, or other quantifiable usage factors which are not determinable at the time the lease agreement commences.
 Finance lease assets are recorded in Property, plant, and equipment - net on the Consolidated Balance Sheet with related amortization recorded in depreciation expense on the Consolidated Statement of Cash Flows.
-As of October 31, 2020, we had no material leases that had yet to commence.
+As of October 31, 2021, we had no material leases that had yet to commence.

-Additional lease information is summarized below for the twelve months ended October 31, 2020:
+Additional lease information is summarized below for the twelve months ended October 31:

-October 31, 2020

-Finance Leases perating Leases

-Amortization of right of use assets \$ 7,087 \$

-Interest 350

-Lease cost (1) 7,437 21,489

-Short-term and variable lease cost (1) 1,478 3,011

-Total lease cost \$ 8,915 \$ 24,500
+October 31, 20 020 Finance Leases perating Leases inance Leases Operating Leases Amortization of right of use assets \$ 6,929 \$ 7,087 Interest 373 350 Lease cost (1) 7,302 \$ 20,176 7,437 \$ 21,489 Short-term and variable lease cost (1) 1,445 2,938 1,478 3,011 Total lease cost \$ 8,747 \$ 23,114 \$ 8,915 \$ 24,500